jdegoes/sbtb-2016/presentation.md

  * Produce the next state of the UI given a user-input
  * Produce current state of config given update to config
- * Produce the next sort of a list given a new element
  * Transform stream of requests to responses
  * Produce (all) the digits of pi